Calculator/Resources/NC Military Pay and Taxes: Guide for Service Members and Veterans

 The Bailey Settlement: Military Retirement Tax Exclusion

-For retirees who do not qualify for Bailey (vested after August 12, 1989), NC offers a $4,000 deduction ($8,000 if both spouses have qualifying retirement income) for government retirement income on Form D-400S.
-This is a deduction, not an exclusion — it reduces taxable income by $4,000, saving approximately $160 in NC tax at the current 3.99% rate.
+For retirees who vested after August 12, 1989, NC offers a $4,000 deduction ($8,000 if both spouses have qualifying retirement income) for government retirement income on Form D-400S.
+This is a deduction, not a full exclusion — it reduces taxable income by $4,000, saving approximately $160 in NC tax at the current 3.99% rate.
+The remainder of your retirement pay is taxed at NC's rate, which at 3.99% is still among the lower state rates nationally.

 Residency and Domicile Rules for Service Members

 Under the Servicemembers Civil Relief Act (SCRA), active-duty service members are not required to change their state of legal domicile when stationed in NC.
-This creates two distinct tax situations:
+This creates two distinct tax situations depending on where you established domicile.

-Changing your domicile requires affirmative action — it doesn't happen automatically at a PCS move.
-To establish NC domicile, obtain an NC driver's license, register your vehicle in NC, register to vote in NC, and update DD Form 2058 with your finance office.
+Changing domicile requires affirmative action — it doesn't happen automatically at a PCS move.
+To establish NC domicile: obtain an NC driver's license, register your vehicle in NC, register to vote in NC, and update DD Form 2058 with your finance office.
 To leave NC domicile after a PCS, update your DD Form 2058 to reflect your new state.
+The combination of multiple NC ties (license, vehicle, voter registration, DD Form 2058) is what establishes domicile — any one alone may be insufficient.

 Military Spouse Residency Relief Act (MSRRA)